Need Urgent Care in Emergency Eyecare in St. Louis?

 Don’t Go to the ER―See Your Optometrist!

-Your local optometrist, Dr. Karen Rosen, has specialized equipment and training to provide effective treatment for the majority of eye emergencies.
+Your local optometrist, Dr. Steven Rosen, has specialized equipment and training to provide effective treatment for the majority of eye emergencies.

 Don't go to the ER.
 This will require a long wait and result in an expensive bill.
 To top it all off, the emergency room will usually refer such eye emergencies to an optometrist anyway.
 Avoid wasting your time and money and see your local eye doctor first!